Query Types

 });

-Similarily, multiple records of the same RONIN schema may be updated like so:
+Similarily, multiple records of the same RONIN model may be updated like so:

 await set.accounts({